Experiences & Case Studies - Safe and Sound Protocol

 Partner

-Karin's partner didn't notice a big difference himself at first - but Karin observed.
-He was “much more relaxed and less easily irritated.”
-This pattern - where the environment notices the change before the person does - is characteristic of subtle nervous system regulation.
+Karin’s partner didn’t notice much of a difference at first—but Karin did.
+He was “much more relaxed and less prone to irritation.”
+This pattern—in which those around the person notice the change before the person does—is characteristic of subtle nervous system regulation.

 Summary results family